Intelligent Compaction

 • Enabling continuous placement of material with confidence (without waiting for traditional test results)

-• Reducing financial penalties during asphalt pavement rehabilitation, by pre-mapping or smart proof rolling base layer material and understanding uniformity, leading to meeting density requirements for compacted asphalt
+• Reducing financial penalties during asphalt pavement rehabilitation, by smart proof rolling base layer material and understanding uniformity, leading to meeting density requirements for compacted asphalt

 Currently, the in-situ density of layers is primarily assessed using nuclear density gauge or sand replacement method and using cores extracted from the compacted layer for asphalt.
 These are destructive methods measuring density, not modulus, that provide very limited coverage.